• Stability control warning light on

 Sensor Issue

-Check with your vehicle manufacturer for specific warranty coverage on ABS components.
+Check with your vehicle manufacturer for specific warranty coverage related to the stability control system.

-Moderate – While the vehicle may still be drivable, braking performance could be compromised.
+Moderate – While the vehicle may still be drivable, stability control systems may not function properly, which can affect safety.

 Q: Can I drive with a C0061 code?

-A: Fix the underlying issue and then use an OBD-II scanner to clear the code.
+A: After repairs, use an OBD-II scanner to clear the code.
+If the issue is fixed, the code should not return.